gilesjohnr/who_afro_annual_data/README.md

-# Cholera Cases, Deaths, and CFR in AFRO Countries (1970 - 2024)
+# Reported Cholera Cases and Deaths in AFRO Countries from January 1970 to August 2024

 ## Overview